Over 20 years in the local community...

 How much salt does a softener put into water? - A softener only uses salt for the brine solution used to clean the media inside the tank.
 Once backwashed the salt solution is flushed out the drain line and this typically takes place in the middle of the night when water usage is at a minimum.
 It generally does not enter your household water supply unless something is not functioning correctly.
 On average, a softer will add about 35 milligrams of sodium per 8 ounce glass of water, a tablespoon of catsup has 204 milligrams of sodium.
 If you are able to taste salt in your tap water something is not correct and should be fixed to eliminate the problem.

 Will a softener remove iron from water? - A softener can remove some iron if levels are low enough but are generally not used for iron removal.
-To properly remove iron a iron filter, which is similar to a softener, should be used.
+To properly remove iron an iron filter, which is similar to a softener, should be used.
 High levels of iron can clog up a standard softener and greatly shorten the lifespan of the media.

 How can I make sure my softener is working properly? - To test the effectiveness of a softener it is best to test the water prior to the softener and after the softener and compare the hardness levels.
 This is a simple test we can do for you in the store if you bring us a sample from before and after the softener.
 The simplest test to insure proper function is to gauge salt usage.
 If your softener is not using salt on a regular basis something is not functioning properly and needs to be inspected.